ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Option 0 (quick option installing via sideloadVR):

 There is a positional tracking App not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
 The app has not jet implemented the latest improvements and is therefore still very jittery at the corners.
 It also doesn't hit 60 fps on the S7 and dose not support the S9 and S9+.
-I am currently working on publishing this App as a Alpja version on the Oculis store so stay tuned for an easy installing option in the near future.

 # Option 1 (quick option installing the apk provided in this github repository):

-First download the WhiteIsland.apk.
-Then you have to find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
+Download the WhiteIsland.apk.
+Get out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.

-Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that.
+Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that option.

 # Option 2 (more detailed way):

 Follow these steps to get Inside-Out-Tracking working on your GearVR:

 1.)
 Import the arcore-unity-sdk-v1.2.0.unitypackage into Unity like outlined here: https://developers.google.com/ar/develop/unity/quickstart